The LBJ Presidential Library focuses on the life and work of President Lyndon Baines Johnson (1908-1973). It’s located in Austin, Texas.

 Visiting

 The library is open daily from 9am to 5pm.
-Adult admission is US$13 (as of May 2023) with free admission on several days throughout the year.
-Admission is also free for anyone who has Lyndon as a first, middle, or last name.
+Admission is US$16 for adults, US$12 for seniors age 62+, US$6 for teens age 13-18 and college students, and free for kids under 13 (as of May 2025).
+There’s free admission on several days throughout the year, and it’s 50% off on Tuesdays.
+Admission is also free for anyone who has Lyndon or Claudia as a first, middle, or last name.

 Sections